uptane/pures/pure2.md

 ### Offline-update role in root metadata

-To perform offline updates, the root metadata file in the Director repository SHALL include a new "Offline-updates" role.
-This role MAY use the same signing key as the Targets role, but SHOULD use its own.
+To perform offline updates, the root metadata file in the Director repository SHALL include two new "Offline-updates" roles: one responsible for Offline-update Snapshot metadata, and one responsible for offline-update Targets metadata.
+These roles MAY use the same signing key as the Targets role, but SHOULD use their own.
 The Offline-update role's key(s) MAY be kept online or offline, depending on the security requirements of the implementor.

 ### Offline-update Snapshot metadata